flowdiary/MLM-101/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our commitment to creating a welcoming and inclusive environment.
 By participating, you are expected to uphold this standard.
-Please report unacceptable behavior to support@flowdiary.com.ng.
+Please report unacceptable behavior to hello@flowdiary.ai.

 **Be respectful, be kind, be collaborative.**